nathanfletch/pizza-parlor/README.md

 After: myPizza.toppings:[anchovies]
 Expected Output: no return value

-Test: "It should scale by size when adding the cost of the topping to the cost of the pizza according to the specs listed in scaleToSize()"
-Before: anchovies.price:1
-myPizza.size:"L"
-myPizza.cost:5
-Code: myPizza.addTopping(anchovies)
-After: myPizza.cost:6.3
-Expected Output: no return value

 Describe: Pizza.prototype.removeTopping(topping)

 Test: "It should subtract the cost of the topping from the cost of the pizza"
 Before: anchovies.price:1
-myPizza.cost:6
+myPizza.costOfLarge:6
 Code: myPizza.removeTopping(anchovies)
-After: myPizza.cost:5
+After: myPizza.costOfLarge:5
 Expected Output: true

-Test: "It should remove the topping argument from the toppings property of the pizza"
+Test: "It should remove the topping from the toppings property of the pizza"
 Before: myPizza.toppings:[anchovies]
 Code: myPizza.removeTopping(anchovies)
 After: myPizza.toppings:[]
 Expected Output: true

-Test: "It should return true if it successfully removed a topping"
+Test: "It should return true if it successfully removed the topping"
 Before: myPizza.toppings:[anchovies]
 Code: myPizza.removeTopping(anchovies)
 After: myPizza.toppings:[]
 Expected Output: true

-Test: "It should return false if myPizza.toppings does not contain the topping"
+Test: "It should return false if this.toppings does not contain the topping"
 Before: myPizza.toppings:[]
 Code: myPizza.removeTopping(anchovies)
 After: myPizza.toppings:[]